aleklisi/electrical_lambda_days_presentation/slides.md

 "Lua is a tiny and simple language, partly because it does not try to do what C is already good for, such as sheer performance, low-level operations, or interface with third-party software.
 Lua relies on C for those tasks."
 [17]

+---
+# Facebook Messenger using MQTT

+"One of the problems we experienced was long latency when sending a message.
+The method we were using to send was reliable but slow, and there were limitations on how much we could improve it.
+With just a few weeks until launch, we ended up building a new mechanism that maintains a persistent connection to our servers. **To do this without killing battery life, we used a protocol called MQTT** that we had experimented with in Beluga. **MQTT is specifically designed for applications like sending telemetry data to and from space probes, so it is designed to use bandwidth and batteries sparingly**.
+By maintaining an MQTT connection and routing messages through our chat pipeline, we were able to often achieve phone-to-phone delivery in the hundreds of milliseconds, rather than multiple seconds."

+[18]